tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

   In particular, extract hot loops into stand-alone functions with primitive arguments without `self` (see [an example](https://github.com/tigerbeetle/tigerbeetle/blob/0.16.19/src/lsm/compaction.zig#L1932-L1937)).
-  That way, the complier doesn't need to prove that it can cache struct's fields in registers, and a human reader can spot redundant computations easier.
+  That way, the compiler doesn't need to prove that it can cache struct's fields in registers, and a human reader can spot redundant computations easier.

 ## Developer Experience